maksymrzd/telegramBotHosting/README.md

 }

 ```
-These `aws_security_group` allow all traffic from http, https and ssh ports.
+This `aws_security_group` block allows all inbound traffic on 80, 443 and 22 ports.

 ```tf
 resource "aws_security_group" "tgbotsecuritygroup" {